-Sometimes that’s appropriate, but too often that approach leads to a dull presentation.
+Sometimes that’s appropriate, but too often that approach leads to dull presentations.

 Instead, have a teaching mindset.
-You are the expert on your business, and for others to continue to believe in you, you need to teach them about that business.
+You are the expert on your business.
+For others to continue to believe in you, you need to teach them about your business.
 And by teaching them, you help them see the business as you want them to see it.

 Your investor or analyst will come to your meeting with a job to do: report back.

-Most will need to write some sort of report – typically between one line and 60 pages.
+Most will need to write some sort of report – whether one line or 60 pages.

 If you make it easy to talk and write about you, you will get better understanding and stronger support.